Patient education: Hemorrhagic stroke treatment (Beyond the Basics)

 - Professor of Neurology

 In the United States, approximately 750,000 strokes occur each year.
 During a stroke, one or more areas of the brain can be damaged.
 Depending upon the area affected, a person may lose the ability to move one side of the body, the ability to speak, or a number of other functions.
 The damage may be temporary or permanent, and the function may be partially or completely lost.
 A person's long term outcome depends upon how much brain is damaged, how quickly treatment begins, and a number of other factors.

 Strokes are a leading cause of long-lasting injury, disability, and death.
 Early treatment and preventive measures can reduce the brain damage that occurs as a result of a stroke.
 The treatment of a stroke depends upon the type of stroke (eg, ischemic or hemorrhagic), the time since the first stroke symptoms occurred, and the patient's underlying medical problems.
 General information about the treatment of hemorrhagic strokes is provided here.

 A separate topic review is available that discusses the signs, symptoms, and diagnosis of ischemic and hemorrhagic strokes.
-(See "Patient information: Stroke symptoms and diagnosis (Beyond the Basics)".)
+(See "Patient education: Stroke symptoms and diagnosis (Beyond the Basics)".)
 A topic is also available that discusses the treatment of ischemic stroke.
-(See "Patient information: Ischemic stroke treatment (Beyond the Basics)".)
+(See "Patient education: Ischemic stroke treatment (Beyond the Basics)".)

 WHAT IS A HEMORRHAGIC STROKE?